Social Engineering: What is Smishing?

 Please register on www.smished.com (example link) to reserve your voucher in advance”

-A sample of an automated prompt that has been associated with such SMiShing attacks can be found here.
+A sample of an automated prompt associated with such smishing attacks can be found here.

 How to recognize Smishing?

-SMS coming from a phone number that doesn’t look like a phone number, such as ‘0420’ – could be a sign that the text message is actually just an email sent to a phone.
+Any SMS coming from a phone number that doesn’t look like a phone number, such as ‘0420’ – could be a sign that this text message is actually an email sent to a phone.
+This could also mean it’s a smishing attack, and that the text sent could contain a virus.
+In fact, some hackers will use an email-to-text service to send their text message virus or any other kind of malicious SMS to hide their actual phone numbers.

-Another method used is number spoofing.
-This makes the text message appear on an existing thread of genuine messages from the bank, store, …etc. In addition, Flash SMS which is mainly used to immediately catch the recipients’ attention (e.g. for emergency alerts, traffic alerts – or for receiving one-time pass-codes, …etc) are also being used by attackers.
+Another smishing method uses number spoofing.
+The hackers will purchase a spoof copy of an actual phone number to make their text message appear on an existing thread of genuine messages from the bank, store, …etc. In addition, attackers also use Flash SMS, to immediately catch the recipients’ attention (e.g. for emergency alerts, traffic alerts – or for receiving one-time pass-codes, …etc).

 How to protect yourself from Smishing?

 - Even if you get a text message containing a link from a friend, consider verifying it first with the sender before clicking on the link.

-- Never give away any personal or financial information.
-If possible, block the suspicious number as well.
+- Never give away any personal or financial information by SMS or phone call.

-- In general, you don’t want to reply to text messages from people you don’t know.
-That’s the best way to remain safe.
+- Don’t reply to text messages coming from people you don’t know.